MLI-lab/data_filtering_for_accelerated_mri/README.md

  ├───compute_embeddings.py              # computes dreamsim embeddings which are used for retrieval filtering ├───retrieval_filter.py                # applies retreival filtering on a dataset given a reference set
 ```
-**Note:** The folder `datasets` contains dataset files saved as `.json` files referencing the stored k-space data, not the k-space data itself.
+**Note:** The folder `datasets` contains dataset files saved as `.json` does not contain the actual the k-space data.
 These files are mainly used to specfiy which k-space data to use for training and evaluation.
 Each file specfies the paths to k-space volumes (stored as `.h5` files following the fastMRI convention) and indicates which slices within a volume are used.